alpisbir54/alpisbir54/README.md

 I have a bachelor's in Economics & Data Science from USC.

-I produce and spin techno records :)
+I produce and spin techno and house records :)

 Ritz Radio - Los Perros